 Some facilities require a PRN to work for days, but may be extended to weeks depending on the immediate need.
 For example, a PRN may fill a position for a nurse who has gone on maternity leave.
 Nonetheless, PRN nurses are allowed to choose a work schedule that best fits them.
 They may opt for one or two days or even short or long-term assignments that best suit their availability.
 This flexibility allows PRNs to manage their work schedule effectively.

-Why are PRNs Important?
+Why Are PRNs Important?

-All facilities at one time or another require temporary staffing that may sometimes be as a result of unnatural circumstances such as emergency sicknesses, scheduled or unscheduled absence of regular staffs.
+All facilities at one time or another require temporary staffing that may sometimes be as a result of unnatural circumstances such as emergency sicknesses, scheduled, or unscheduled absence of regular staff.
 Whichever way, the point is that someone has to fill that vacuum until the absentee is back.
 That is where a PRN nurse comes in.
 In case there are nursing shortages in a facility, a PRN fills that position

 PRN might choose to work for different facilities or units on a daily basis.
 Therefore, they should be able to make quick decisions in line with different hospital policies and new duties.
 A PRN should also be flexible to work in different geographical locations and offer diverse services to hospitals.
 The person has to be familiar with different working environments in order to integrate amicably with different cultures represented in unfamiliar places.